-Once Again, we’ve got something special for our community.
 We’ve again came up with cool freebies giveaway as promised.
-This is our way of saying thanks to our readers for being part of the instantShift community and helping us make it to where we are right now.
-We never wait for special occasions to announce good freebies.
-To continue our grateful attitude to our readers and community in general, we are glad to release this Free XHTML/CSS E-Commerce Template DapurKue.
+This is our way of saying thanks to our readers for being part of the instantShift community.
+To continue our grateful attitude to our readers and community in general, we are glad to release this Fully Layered Website PSD with XHTML-CSS Template called “H4-Informer”.
 It’s our latest high-quality freebies addition for instantShift readers.

-“DapurKue” is a XHTML/CSS E-Commerce Template suitable for any online business and has all the requirements and features of a typical online shop.
-This layout was designed and developed by Tokokoo as an exclusive gift for instantShift readers.
+“H4-Informer”, as the name implies, it’s Free Professional Gaming related XHTML/CSS template suitable for any game or sport related site.
+And have all the requirements and features of a typical gaming WordPress theme.
+This layout was designed by Divine-project and developed by RapidxHTML as an exclusive gift for instantShift readers.

 One of the best ways to build credibility for your business is to begin writing so your customers and prospects can begin reading about you.

 One of the first things people do when they consider working with you is Google your name.
 In fact, Google your name before you read any further.
 What pops up on the screen?
 Are there articles, stories, or newsletters?
 If not, read on as you will discover easy and effective ways to get yourself published online.

 What exactly is the ‘bounce rate’ of a webpage?
 The term bounce rate is often confused with exit rate.
 The exit rate is the percentage of visitors who actively click away to a different website.
 Before exiting they might have visited several pages of your website.
 The bounce rate on the other hand, is the percentage of visitors who enter the website and leave it without viewing other pages.
 This means that their exit page is the same as their landing page.